Harpo3/archsimian/README.md

 <b>Hardware and Software Requirements:</b>

-A Linux OS (I have tested it in Arch and KDE as the Desktop Environment).
+A Linux OS (I have tested it in Arch and KDE as the Desktop Environment), a desktop environment, and 4GB of RAM.
 You may be able to make this work with other Linux distros and DEs, but your mileage may vary.
 ArchSimian is a Qt5 application, using C++14.

 Windows 7 or higher